Johann Ernst Hanxleden: Life in India

+Legacy

 The church and his home in Velur have since been declared as a protected monument by the Government of Kerala.
 Among various exhibits at the museum are the bed used by Hanxleden and the chathurangam (which Hanxleden used to play) columns marked on the floor of his home.
 Mar Francis Vazhapilly, Metropolitan Archbishop of Thrissur from 1921 to 1942, used to stay at the Velur Forane Church for a few days during Lent so that he could sleep on the bed used by Arnos Paathiri and drink from the well dug during his times.

-His life has been documented in many books; Arnos Pathiri - a Biography, written by A. Adappur, a Catholic priest Arnos Pathiri, written by Mathew Ulakamthara Arnos Pathiri - Jeevacharithram of N. K. Jos and Arnos Padri, written by C. K. Mattam count among them.
+His life has been documented in books by many authors, such as A. Adappur, a Catholic priest, Mathew Ulakamthara, N. K. Jose, and C. K. Mattam.